 ISC's funding approaches have historically disadvantaged First Nations and First Nations child and family service agencies serving small populations.
 The current research undertaken by IFSD, while robust, did not specifically explore this issue affecting a significant number of First Nations in Canada.
-Thus, Canada must fund independent expert research to ensure that First Nations and First Nations- authorized service providers serving small populations have sufficient core funding to carry out their responsibilities in a manner consistent with the Tribunal's orders, the Act Respecting First Nations, Métis and Inuit Children, Youth and Families, and the guidance from their First Nations and First Nations experts, and be a public document that is filed with the Tribunal.
-The Tribunal ought to retain jurisdiction over this matter until the research is complete, and reforms are reviewed and approved by affected First Nations- authorized First Nations-authorized child and family service providers.
+Thus, Canada must fund independent expert research to ensure that First Nations and First Nations-authorized service providers serving small populations have sufficient core funding to carry out their responsibilities in a manner consistent with the Tribunal's orders, the Act Respecting First Nations, Métis and Inuit Children, Youth and Families, and the guidance from their First Nation(s).
+The proposed report and recommendations for reform must be reviewed by affected First Nations and First Nations experts, and be a public document that is filed with the Tribunal.
+The Tribunal ought to retain jurisdiction over this matter until the research is complete, and reforms are reviewed and approved by affected First Nations and First Nations-authorized child and family service providers.